larkintuckerllc/demo-caching/README.md

 ### Playable and Default Playable API and No Caching ###

-The *playable.json* and *default_playable.json* files are not cached as specified by the server's caching header:
+The *playable.json* and *default_playable.json* files are not cached as specified by the server's header:

 ```
-HEADER
+Cache-Control:no-cache, no-store, must-revalidate
 ```

 This means that at each execution, the application will download